vmware-archive/node-examples/authenticate/README.md

 This block of code configures the client cache.
 The log location and metrics are written to the data directory.
 The PoolFactory configures a connection pool which uses the locator to lookup the servers.

-There is a small change from the put-get-remove example configuration -- we add the following lines, which add a username and password used by the GemFire cluster to authenticate the client.
+There is a small change from the CRUD-ops example configuration -- we add the following lines, which add a username and password used by the GemFire cluster to authenticate the client.
 The credentials are sent to the cluster with authentication and authorization handled on the server side.